-The keyboard has a toolbar with a dedicated controls to:
+The keyboard has a toolbar with dedicated controls to:

-- Shift the pitch by Octave (Octave and + buttons) - manage the Keyboard size: you can select a smaller size to have more keys on screen - Small (show 1 octave 13 keys) - Medium (show 1.5 octave 18 keys) - Large (show 2 octave 25 keys) - Scroll the keyboard: drag the ribbon to adjust the starting point of the keyboard - X and Y direction assignment: configure the modulation behavior for finger movement on horizontal and vertical directions
+- Shift the pitch by octave (Octave and Octave + buttons) - Manage the keyboard size: Select a smaller size to fit more keys on the screen/ - Small (show 1 octave/13 keys) - Medium (show 1.5 octaves/18 keys) - Large (show 2 octaves/25 keys) - Scroll the keyboard: Drag the ribbon to adjust the starting point of the keyboard. - X and Y axis (direction) assignment: Configure modulation behavior for finger movement along the horizontal and vertical axes.